-Foil the Flu, the annual seasonal influenza immunization program for NIH employees and contractors, started October 7 and concluded November 15.
+Foil the Flu, the annual seasonal influenza immunization program for NIH staff, will begin September 26 and end November 4.

-All federal employees and contractors with a valid NIH identification badge are eligible to receive flu vaccine for FREE, and are encouraged to be immunized against the flu.
+staff with a valid NIH identification badge are eligible to receive flu vaccine for FREE and are encouraged to be immunized against the flu.
 The best way to reduce the risk of getting the flu is to get the flu vaccine every year.
 All staff who have patient contact, including both employees and contractors, are required to get immunized each year.

 For Ages 65 and Older

 Staff ages 65 and older are eligible to receive a high-dose vaccine that stimulates a stronger immune response.
 People age 65 and older tend to develop lower levels of protective antibodies with a traditional dose vaccine.
 The high-dose vaccine,

 Fluzone® High-Dose, remains egg based.
 Flublok® is an alternative option recommended by CDC for patients 65 years and older that still contains a higher level of viral antigen and is not manufactured in eggs.
 Flucelvax® is also egg free and would be a reasonable choice in older patients with a severe allergy to eggs if Flublok® is unavailable at the time of vaccination.